Proper Estate Planning ensures that your estate goes to those you care about, and not the Tax Man.

 - Alternatively, the asset could have been kept out of Jenny’s hands to protect her Centrelink

-Do children benefit from the 3-Generation Testamentary Trust?
+Is it only minors who benefit from the 3-Generation Testamentary Trust Will?

-The Tax Man penalises your children and grandchildren under 18 years of age who receive unearned income over $416 per year.
-Above this amount, children pay tax at the highest marginal tax rate (66% in some instances).
+In a Family Trust and Bare Trusts the Tax Man penalises your children, grandchildren and beneficiaries.
+This is when they under 18 years of age and receive trust income over $416 per year.
+Above this amount, minors pay tax at the highest marginal tax rate (66% in some instances).
+This is under Division 6AA Income Tax Assessment Act 1936.

 Capital Gains Tax is a tax on the middle class.